 Towards the evening, it gets a bit more crowded and depending on the day, there are events or private parties.
 Definitely the perfect treat after a relaxing day!

 The beach club Cafe del Mar is located on Kamala Beach, which is just as famous as the island itself for its parties on Patong Beach, the party beach.
 Even though this kind of party is not part of mine at all, we threw ourselves into the crowd one evening and got to know the party street.
 Here you can start the evening in nice bars and get into a crazy ping pong show at a late hour.
 If you eventually want to dance, I also recommend the Illusion Club.
+After exploring all of these, you can return to your hotel room for a few more drinks and a game of cards or Jenga (you may wish to look at some fun ways on how to play drunk jenga) with your friends.
+Don’t forget that you are in a foreign country and boozing should be done in hotel rooms to ensure safety, especially late at night.

 5. Street Food